Yellowstone wolves - the apex predator's perspective

 Yellowstone Wolf Project Reports

-Trophic cascades in Yellowstone: The first 15 years after wolf reintroduction at the *Biological Conservation, by William J.RippleRobert L.Beschta, via Department of Forest Ecosystems and Society
+Trophic cascades in Yellowstone: The first 15 years after wolf reintroduction (2012), research by William J.RippleRobert L.Beschta.

 Rick McIntyre - half-time employee of the Yellowstone Wolf Project, Yellowstone worker since 1994 - has observed and collected data on Yellowstone wolves for over ten years, two times a day, seven days a week.